 Assessment of SCD requires careful exclusion of SCAD, particularly in cases without myocardial necrosis.
 Peri-coronary inflammation in SCAD is distinct from vasculitides and likely a reaction to, rather than a cause for SCAD.
-Coronary fibromuscular dysplasia or increased VV density does not appear pathophysiologically important.
+Coronary fibromuscular dysplasia or increased vasa vasorum density do not appear pathophysiologically important.
 Dermal connective tissue changes are not common in SCAD survivors.